wbPTI/devPTIpack/README.md

     shinyApp(ui, server)

 Here is another example of embedding the PTI into an existing dashboard.
+It should be runnable in the console if all necessary packages are installed.

 -   Note that most of the code below describe the dashboard layout and structure and only a few lines are dedicated to the PTI.
--   Remember to disable waiter when embedding module in a multi-tab dashboard.
+-   Remember to disable waiter when embedding module in a multitab dashboard.
--   More elaborate example of multi-tab dashboard is in the source code of the function `devPTIpack::launch_pti`.
+-   More elaborate example of multitab dashboard is in the source code of the function `devPTIpack::launch_pti`.

 <!-- -->